David Newberry, music.

 I will write more soon, my dear Poets, but for now, I've got to go hustle up a future.

 CBC Music says that "Newberry doesn’t sacrifice lyrical creativity even when he’s making noisy, guitar-driven tunes..." and jokes that "rumour has it that if you hold an English Bay seashell to your ear, you can faintly make out the sounds of his roving music."

 Exclaim!
 Magazine thinks that: "Newberry can be filed alongside the likes of young troubadours like Jerry Leger and Corin Raymond as evidence that Canadian roots music is in good hands."

 No Depression kindly set aside their only-banjos approach to roots music and suggested that: "While other singer-songwriters talk about their storytelling skills and their ability to draw you into a song, Canadian singer David Newberry delivers.
 His new album "No One Will Remember You" is packed with beautifully crafted songs, the kind of music that has to be made by hand with great care.
 Coupled with his beautiful voice, you have quite the package...
 His songs are gently sad, almost wistful, possibly exhausted: really the only emotions we have anymore in a world on the brink.... a refreshingly ego-less perspective that's unfortunately very rare."

-Alan Cross (yeah) says that Newberry has "equal parts 'The River' era Springsteen and Neil Young folk rock elements in his music," and say's we've made a "Soulful, really impressive sophomore album."
-That's pretty cool, right?
+Alan Cross says that Newberry has "equal parts 'The River' era Springsteen and Neil Young folk rock elements in his music," and say's we've made a "Soulful, really impressive sophomore album."

-I am out on the road more and more every week.
+I am currently out on the road a lot.
 Find all the info in the shows section.